-The Best Dallas Hotel Pools to Dip Into This Summer | PaperCity Magazine
+The Best Dallas Hotel Pools to Dip Into This Summer

 1321 Commerce Street

-Pool Adolphus is opening back up today, along with its rooftop pool bar serving cocktails, hard seltzers, and beer (there’s a solid frozé).
-The rooftop pool also has private cabanas, fire pits, and light bites.
-Book a staycation to take advantage of this pretty spot.
+Book a day pass or rent a cabana to enjoy this downtown rooftop pool on the 7th floor of The Adolphus hotel.
+The gorgeous pool is now open and is serving cocktails, hard seltzers, and beer (there’s also a solid frozé).
+The rooftop oasis also has private cabanas, fire pits, and light bites.
+Day passes start at $35, while cabanas start at $250 and hold up to six people.

 HALL Arts Hotel